 Dealing with moving objects, like leaves/trees/foliage or people, in our images presents a challenge in all forms of exposure blending.
 With HDR software, moving objects are one of the more common causes of haloing and ghosting.
 In Digital Blending, we can completely avoid halos and ghosting, even when moving objects are present, by becoming a little bit more creative This is How To Deal With Moving Objects In Exposure Blending.

 Luminosity Mask Resources Before We Begin

 If you’re new to Luminosity Masks and digital blending, here are a few resources to help you out.
-Firstly, you can download my free Luminosity Mask panel here
+You can download some free resources that will help you such as our Easy Panel and our Essential Guide to Luminosity Masking e-book here

-Here is the final image with the darker exposure opacity at 40%:
+Here is the final image with the darker exposure on top and the layer opacity reduced to around 40%: